liferay-search/liferay-docs/en/deployment/articles/02-configuring-liferay/07-content-delivery-network.markdown

 speeding up requests.

-Here, you'll first discover the perks of using a CDN and learn about general guidelines for using a CDN with @product@.
+Here, you'll first discover the perks of using a CDN and learn about general guidelines for using a CDN with @sharepoint@.
 Then, you'll configure a CDN.
 It's time to distribute your content around the world!

 ## Using CDN for Performance Enhancements